-- 3. Orders the Kingdom of Denmark to pay the costs; - 4.
+- 2. Dismisses the remainder of the application; - 3.
+Orders the Kingdom of Sweden to pay the costs; - 4.
 Orders the Kingdom of the Netherlands to bear its own costs.

 Puissochet Schintgen Gulmann

 Edward La Pergola Jann

 Skouris Macken Colneric

 von Bahr Cunha Rodrigues